 Below are two very basic examples of possible network designs.
 The first shows eCNAs connected behind a router/ switch/ hardware firewall.
-The host PC can be configured to utilize the internet via the router's uplink, the decision to do so is up to the administrator and recommended only if actually necessary.
-The Host PC can then be used for everyday tasks like email and web-browsing.
+The host PC can be configured to utilize the internet via the router's uplink, the decision to do so is up to the administrator and recommended only if remote functions are actually necessary.
+The Host PC can be used for everyday tasks like email and webbrowsing.

 The second illustration shows an isolated intranet where there is no outside access, all of the network components and hardware are dedicated to the eCNA/ theatre automation network.
-This of course will make advanced remote tasks through the CineSuite software package unavailable if you are not directly connected to your network.
-The administrator must weigh their options and decide which CineSuite features are likely to be used, and which network configuration will provide proper support for other ethernet based equipment that may be present.
+This of course will make advanced remote tasks through the CineSuite software package unavailable unless you are directly connected to your local network.
+The administrator must weigh their options and decide which CineSuite features are likely to be used, and which network configuration will provide proper support for other ethernet-based equipment that may be present.
+Although not a major threat in most cases, the hazards of computer email viruses, Trojan horses and worms could affect the operation of all devices over ethernet.
+Proper care must be taken to limit exposure on any computers connected.
+The eCNA is not susceptible to virus infection, but the increased network activity of an infected PC would most likely slow your network to a crawl.